mstksg/inCode/copy/entries/control-intro.md

 acceptable!

 You either jitter, or you take too long to move anywhere.
-Whatever motor speed you choose will always have one or the other.
+Whatever motor speed you choose will always have one problem or the other.

-Furthermore, here we assume that our motor can instantaneously react to the changes in the red/blue/green lights.
+Furthermore, here we assume that our motor can instantly react to the changes in the red/blue/green lights.
 However, real-world motors can't simply change their direction immediately.
 Have you ever tried getting a car going 60 mph forwards to move 60 mph backwards instantly?